kbjohnson-penn/observer_frontend/CONTRIBUTING.md

 6. Additional Information:

 Before submitting an issue or feature request, please check the existing issues as your issue might have already been noted.

+## Development Setup

+1. Fork and clone the repository
+2. Install dependencies with `npm install`
+3. Copy `.env.local.example` to `.env.local` and configure environment variables
+4. Run the development server with `npm run dev`
+5. Make your changes in a separate feature branch

+### Code Quality Checks

+Before submitting your changes, please ensure:

+- Linting passes with `npm run lint`
+- Type checks pass with `npm run type-check`
+- All tests pass with `npm run test`

 ## Pull Requests